Tax Certification

 Why do I need to certify my tax status?

 We’re legally required to ensure that all Robinhood customers certify their tax status.
-For US persons, we are generally not required to withhold taxes on proceeds (this can include proceeds from sales, interest, and dividends).
+For US customers, we’re generally not required to withhold taxes on proceeds, such as from sales, interest, and dividends.
 If you don’t certify your tax status, you may be subject to backup withholding.
 Certifying your tax status allows us to avoid unnecessary withholding.

 How do I certify my tax status with Robinhood?

-You can certify your tax status from your Robinhood app—please make sure your app is up to date.
-If you need to make a change to your account before certifying your tax status, such as updating your legal name, please reach out to us at support@robinhood.com.
+You can certify your tax status from your Robinhood app—make sure your app is up-to-date.
+If you need to make a change to your account before certifying your tax status, such as updating your legal name, contact us for help.

 What is a W-8BEN?

-If you are submitting a W-8BEN, you will also need to submit a letter of explanation in the app, which provides information on the reason you reside in the US but are claiming to be a non-US person for tax purposes.
+If you’re submitting a W-8BEN, you’ll also need to submit a letter of explanation in the app, which provides information on the reason you reside in the US but are claiming to be a non-US person for tax purposes.
 A foreign passport will also need to be submitted.
 You can submit your W-8BEN and these documents in the app.

 What is a W-9?